-- TRACED Act specifically directs us to evaluate whether to grant an extension to voice service providers that use TDM network technology.
-The record reflects that a major barrier to implementation of a caller ID authentication framework for voice service providers that use TDM technology is the lack of a standardized caller ID authentication framework for non-IP networks.187 Because the STIR/SHAKEN framework is an IP-only solution, these voice service providers must expend substantial resources upgrading network software and hardware to be IP compatible in order to implement the only currently available standardized caller ID authentication solution.188 According to commenters, voice service providers that use TDM networks also face availability and cost issues regarding necessary equipment to upgrade the software and hardware to convert their networks to IP.189 Further, small or rural voice service providers that use TDM technology may have fewer resources and require additional time for transitioning their networks to IP technology.190 Multiple commenters agree that "[e]ven if a [voice service provider] has upgraded its own network to all-IP technology, if that [voice service provider] exchanges substantial traffic through legacy TDM tandems, such tandems will similarly present obstacles to STIR/SHAKEN deployment."191 - 53.
-Although we proposed in the First Caller ID Authentication Report and Order and Further Notice to grant the same extension to voice service providers that use TDM technology under the undue hardship standard that we grant to providers that materially rely on non-IP technology, 192 we conclude that a separate and identical extension is redundant and creates administrative duplication.
+framework is an IP-only solution, these voice service providers must expend substantial resources upgrading network software and hardware to be IP compatible in order to implement the only currently available standardized caller ID authentication solution.
+According to commenters, voice service providers that use TDM networks also face availability and cost issues regarding necessary equipment to upgrade the software and hardware to convert their networks to IP.
+Surther, small or rural voice service providers that use TDM technology may have fewer resources and require additional time for transitioning their networks to IP technology.
+Multiple commenters agree that "[e]ven if a [voice service provider] has upgraded its own network to all-IP technology, if that [voice service provider] exchanges substantial traffic through legacy TDM tandems, such tandems will similarly present obstacles to STIR/SHAKEN deployment."
+187

+- 52. Although we proposed in the First Caller ID Authentication Report and Order and Further Notice to grant the same extension to voice service providers that use TDM technology under the undue hardship standard that we grant to providers that materially rely on non-IP technology, 188 we conclude that a separate and identical extension is redundant and creates administrative duplication.
 We want to avoid granting two separate extensions, with associated filing and review requirements, that serve identical purposes.
-Because the TRACED Act includes a required extension for voice service providers that "materially rel[y]" on non-IP technology, 193 we decline to grant a separate extension to voice service providers that use TDM technology under the undue hardship standard.
-194 Although AT&T contends that
+Because the TRACED Act includes a required extension for voice service providers that "materially rel[y]" on non-IP technology, 189 we decline to grant a separate extension to voice service providers that use TDM technology under the undue hardship standard.
+190 Although AT&T contends that "an extension for TDM networks is independently warranted," it does not explain its position.
+191 In fact, AT&T concedes that "the extension outcomes are the same."
+192 We find the non-IP extension sufficiently addresses AT&T's concern that there is not yet a STIR/SHAKEN-equivalent solution for TDM networks.
+To the extent there is any lack of clarity, we confirm that TDM networks are included in the non-IP extension established below, and subject to its terms.
+193 - 53.
+Rural Voice Service Providers-A Separate Extension Is Unnecessary.
+The TRACED Act specifically directs us to evaluate whether to grant an extension based on undue hardship to rural voice service providers.
+The record reflects that the burdens and barriers to STIR/SHAKEN